simkarwin/mimo_keras/README.md

 Develop your own keras Data-Generator in TF-Keras to load and batch every data type with any format from a massive dataset in computers with limited main or GPU memory... mimo-keras is a package that enables feeding models with any format and any number of inputs and outputs.

-MIMO-keras — Never use keras imagedatagenerator to load data in batch Do you ever use image_data_generator() or load_form_directory() to load and feed your deep model in keras?
-Of course, you do. mimo-keras makes data loader very simple even for multiple input/output models or data with formats that are not supported by default in keras.
+MIMO-keras — Never use keras imagedatagenerator to load data in batch have you ever used image_data_generator() or load_form_directory() to load batch data and feed your deep model in keras? mimo-keras makes data loader quite simple and straightforward even for multiple input/output models or data with formats that are not supported by default in keras.

 #### mimo-keras is like image_data_generator().load_from_directory(), but better: